vamsi-janjanam/vamsi-janjanam.github.io/README.md

 - 👋 Hi, I’m @vamsi-janjanam
-- 👀 I’m interested in Python and Data Engineering
+- 👀 I’m interested in AI
-- 👨‍🎓 I’m a graduate in Computer Science and learning DSA
+- 👨‍🎓 I’m a graduate in Computer Science
-- 💞️ I’m looking to collaborate on Python-related projects
-- 💻 I'm actively looking for Data Engineer positions
 - 📫 You can reach me at vamsijanjanam@gmail.com

 <!---